Blazon (rhetoric): Contreblason

+Thy speech is like the thunder in the air:

+Would God thy toes, thy lips, and all were mine.

 Related phrases

 Blason draws on Petrarchan conventions of representing the female beloved in Petrarch's Canzoniere of the 14th century.
 Petrarch never offers a complete picture of his beloved Laura, but depicts her only as parts of a woman.
 The French Blason tradition can also be considered anti-Petrarchan, as it moves away from the adulatory tone of the Petrarchan sonnet (Petrarchism was so pervasive in the Renaissance, it also included subversion of Petrarchan conventions).
 The term Blason populaire is a phrase in which one culture or ethnic group increases its own self-esteem by belittling others e.g. Samuel Johnson's description that "The noblest prospect which a Scotsman ever sees, is the high road that leads him to England!".
 This term originated from Alfred Canel's travelogue Blason Populaire de la Normandie (1859), in which people from Normandy boasted about themselves while sneering at other regions.

 The genre also spawned contreblasons, in which the poet mocked unattractive parts of a woman's body.